 However, when the East African nation enters the new year in a few months, it will technically be 2017, according to the Ethiopian calendar.
 And, while the rest of the world has already welcomed 2024, in this country, people are still in 2016.

-So why is Ethiopia, Africa’s second-most populous country, seven years and eight months behind much of the world?
-How does that make it difficult for Ethiopians living on an increasingly interconnected planet, most of which operates in a completely different era?
+So why is Ethiopia, Africa’s second most populous country, seven years and eight months behind much of the rest of the world?
+How does that make things difficult for Ethiopians living on an increasingly interconnected planet, most of which operates in a completely different era?

 Unique "turn back time"